Configure the functions folder

 This document will help you get started with Functions.
 You can explore real-world serverless function code examples and tutorials to get inspired.
-Visit our Community forum to join the conversation about Functions.
+Visit our Forums to join the conversation about Functions.

-To get started, designate a directory in your repository where Netlify can find your serverless functions.
+To get started, designate a directory in your repository where Netlify can find your serverless functions, including background functions.
 Netlify will access this directory during every deploy, zipping and deploying each supported code file as a serverless Lambda function on AWS.
-(Note that, with one exception, any files in subdirectories will be ignored.)

 netlify.toml override settings in the web interface.)